 Ko Samui - half day guided tour.

-Day 1 - Bangkok Welcome to Bangkok, Thailand.
-Once you’ve hit Khao San Road, you’re officially on holiday.
-There’s a welcome meeting at around 6 pm tonight.
-If you arrive early, there's plenty to keep you occupied - maybe take a walk around Chinatown and explore the crowded streets, or head to the magnificent Grand Palace.
-Once you’ve had your important meeting, it’s definitely time for food.
-Bangkok is known for its street food, so be sure to check out some roadside stalls for a delicious coconut curry, tom yum goong or pad thai.
-Later on, get wild in Bangkok’s nightlife and head out – some good places are Bed Supper Club or Vertigo.
-Ask your guide for directions or grab your new travel mates and attempt to navigate the Skytrain.
+1 - Bangkok Sa-wat dee!
+Welcome to Bangkok, Thailand.
+Your adventure kicks off with a welcome meeting at 6 pm tonight.
+If you arrive early, there's plenty to keep you occupied - maybe take a walk around Chinatown and explore the vibrant streets or head to the magnificent Grand Palace.
+Tonight, it's time to dig into some traditional tastes of Thailand.
+Bangkok is known for its street food, so maybe head out with your leader and check out some roadside stalls around the Sukhumvit area.
+Later, maybe discover Bangkok's nightlife and head out to one (or more) of the best local bars.
+Ask your guide for directions or grab your new travel mates and attempt to navigate the BTS skytrain and MRT subway.

-Day 3 - Chiang Mai Arrive in Chiang Mai in the morning and transfer to your hostel.
-Even though check-in is at 2 pm, you’ll still be able to use the facilities, if you’d like.
-Chiang Mai is the perfect entrance to the Thai highlands, with misty mountains and colourful hillside villages awaiting you to explore.
-This will be your base for the next few days, as you’ll return here after your hillside trek.
+3 - Chiang Mai Arrive in Chiang Mai in the morning and transfer to your guesthouse.
+Then, you'll head out on an orientation walk to get your bearings.
+Chiang Mai is the perfect entrance to the Thai highlands, with misty mountains and colourful hillside villages waiting to be explored.
+This will be your base for the next few days, as you'll return here after your hillside trek.
 Today, you're free to relax or explore the city.
 Maybe get active and go ziplining or cycle around the city.
 Take on a cooking class to learn some local flavours (and pick up some mad skills to take home) or just wander around on foot and visit Doi Sethep Temple and a couple of the cool cafes around the area.
-Tonight, why not get a group of you together and visit some of the trending bars in the happening Nimman area?
-You are on holiday, after all.
+Tonight, why not get your group together to go bar hopping or explore the night markets in the happening Nimman area?

-Day 9 - Bangkok - Overnight Train Today, explore some of Bangkok's most famous sights.
-Take the skytrain to Taksin station, then hop on a public boat on the Chao Phraya River to see the temple complex of Wat Pho, which houses the famous 46-metre-long statue of the Reclining Buddha – he sure looks comfortable.
-And how will you get there?
-Well, in the best way possible: the humble tuk tuk.
-Pile in these traditional vehicles and take a ride from the hotel to Ratchawongse Pier, then take the Chao Phraya Express boar to Tha Tien Pier, pulling up right near the complex.
-Afterwards, the afternoon is free for you to discover more of the city, like the Grand Palace or Jim Thompson House (or just more food, up to you).
-In the evening, be ready to head south on an overnight train to Surat Thani.
+9 - Bangkok - Overnight Train Today, you'll explore some of Bangkok's most famous sights.
+Take the skytrain to Taksin station, then hop on a public boat on the Chao Phraya River to see the temple complex of Wat Pho, which houses the famous 46-m-long statue of the Reclining Buddha.
+Soak in the gorgeous scenery and then head back to Tha Tien Pier.
+The rest of the afternoon is free for you to discover more of the city, like the Grand Palace or Jim Thompson House.
+Tonight, you'll head south on an overnight train to Surat Thani.

-Day 11 - Ko Samui Spend a free day today however you’d like – swimming, lazing in the sun or more exploring.
+11 - Ko Samui Spend a free day today however you'd like - swimming, lazing in the sun or actively exploring.
 You may like to take an optional day tour to Ang Thong Marine National Park by either slow boat or speedboat.
 The park is an archipelago of over 40 islands in the Gulf of Thailand, featuring pristine beaches, jungle, mangroves and limestone mountains rising out of the sea.
-Take a swim at popular Ko Mae island and check out the saltwater lagoon of Thale Nai (Emerald Lake).
+Swim at popular Ko Mae Island and check out the saltwater lagoon of Thale Nai (Emerald Lake).
 For a quieter experience and some great snorkelling opportunities, head to the nearby islands of Ko Tao and Ko Nang Yuan.
-Ko Samui is also home to an elephant sanctuary, and you are able to come close to these gentle giants if you please.
-Watch them bathe, roam the fields and socialise with other elephants, all knowing that they are in a caring and peaceful environment.
+Ko Samui is also home to an elephant sanctuary, and you can come close to these gentle giants if you please.
+Watch them bathe, roam the fields and socialise with other elephants, knowing they are in a caring and peaceful environment.

-Day 12 - Khao Sok National Park This morning, head from Ko Samui to Khao Sok National Park (don't forget your camera today, this place is gorgeous!).
-Take a songthaew and an early ferry from Samui Pier for a 1.5-hour journey to reach Don Sak Pier.
-Then, jump in a private vehicle to Chiew Larn Lake (approximately 2 hours), and take a traditional longtail boat for a calm sail to your raft house.
+12 - Khao Sok National Park This morning, head from Ko Samui to Khao Sok National Park (don't forget your camera today, this place is gorgeous!).
+Take a songthaew and an early ferry from Samui Pier to Don Sak Pier.
+Then, jump in a private vehicle to Chiew Larn Lake, where you'll hop in a traditional longtail boat for a calm sail to your raft house.
 Keep your eyes out for wild bull elephants, gibbons and spectacled langur (dusky leaf monkeys).
-Khao Sok National Park is the wettest spot in Thailand with some of the oldest jungle in the world.
+Khao Sok National Park is the wettest spot in Thailand with some of the oldest jungles in the world.
 See loads of amazing limestone rock faces and, if you're lucky, monkeys playing here and there.
-Once you’ve enjoyed lunch, take a jungle hike around the park, and depending on the season, you’ll see cascading waterfalls or head up high to a panoramic viewpoint.
-Later on, take an evening safari with your group, where you’ll head by longtail boat deep into the jungle, looking (and listening) out for more animals.
+Later, take an evening safari with your group, where you'll head by longtail boat deep into the jungle, looking (and listening) out for more animals.
 After, you'll head to your raft house accommodation and be greeted by your welcoming hosts.
 Enjoy a homecooked traditional southern Thai meal with the locals and take the opportunity to get to know their lifestyles and stories before falling asleep to the relaxing sound of the jungle outside.